vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

 6. Enable the **Can Override** toggle if you want the virtual tag to override an existing service cost value.
 For example, if you create a virtual tag that conflicts with an existing provider tag, this option will override the existing provider tag key in Vantage reports.
 7. In the **Values** section, click **+Add a Value**:
    - Enter a **Tag Value** title.
-   - Click **+ Add a Filter** and specify the tag value’s filtering criteria.
+   - Click **+ Add a Filter** and specify the tag value’s filter criteria.
 Virtual tag filters function just like filters on Cost Reports and cost allocation segments.
 For information on how to create detailed filters, see the [Cost Reports](/cost_reports#filtering-cost-reports) documentation.
    :::note
    You cannot use saved filters to define a virtual tag value's filters.
    :::
 8. At the top, click **Save**.

 Processing tag changes usually takes under an hour.
-At the top of the **Virtual Tags** page, the processing status is displayed.
+At the top of the **Virtual Tags** screen, the processing status is displayed.
 Processing times vary based on the number of tags and volume of data you have imported into Vantage.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="The Virtual Tag screen with a processing status displayed for Fastly and New Relic" width="80%" src="/img/virtual-tag-status.png" />